The Black Swan by Taleb

 Avoid optimization; learn to love redundancy.
 Thus, avoid debt and overspecialization.

-Avoid prediction of small probability payoffs—though not necessarily of ordinary ones.
+Avoid prediction of small probability payoffs.

 Do not confuse absence of volatility with absence of risk.
 Conventional metrics using volatility as an indicator of stability fool us, because the evolution into Extremistan is marked by a lowering of volatility — and a greater risk of big jumps.

 What is fragile should break early, while it’s still small.